Nut rage incident: Trial

 On January 12, 2015, a member of the National Assembly of South Korea released papers from Cho's indictment which showed for the first time that macadamia nuts were properly served in a bag, according to the airline's manual.
 Furthermore, Cho had been informed of this, and the specific reason she gave for the cabin crew chief's firing was that he had not informed her earlier.

 The trial began on January 19 in the Seoul Western District Court with the defendant denying all charges.
 When Cho's father appeared in court, he asserted that the chief could work with no disadvantages.
 Despite a court summons, the chief did not appear in court.
 The flight attendant who served the nuts appeared, and testified that Cho had pushed her and made her kneel.
 She also said that she had been offered a teaching position at a KAL-affiliated college.

 On February 12, 2015, Cho was given a one-year prison sentence for obstructing aviation safety.
 The Seoul Western District Court handed the sentence to Cho during a hearing, saying she was guilty of changing the flight plan, an offense that carries the penalty of up to ten years in prison.

 On May 22, 2015, in Seoul High Court, she was found not guilty of changing the aircraft's route.
-The sentence was reduced to 10 months, suspended for two years and she was released immediately, having served five months in prison.
+The sentence was reduced to ten months and suspended for two years.
+Cho was released immediately, having served five months in prison.